Latest News and Alerts:

 Be aware that there are a number of concerted attacks occurring now through a technique called “spear phishing”.
 This occurs when someone sends an e-mail that looks like a legitimate communication from someone who seems to be a real person, but it’s not.
 See the link here to get a good definition and some examples of spear phishing attacks.
 Never believe that you are not noticeable to someone who might want to target you.
 Always question any e-mail that you receive.
 If you don’t recognize the link to something or it has an attachment that you are not expecting, don’t trust it.
 You can even receive spear phishing e-mails from people you know who have had their e-mail accounts hacked through the same method.
+This happens daily at all A&M members.
 Here’s a good article that talks more about this technique to infect our infrastructure, take your information and generally cause havoc.

 Daily news stories from around the world for the security executive.

 The $380 million of Federal funds allocated to election security is not sufficient, and additional Federal support will be needed to secure the 2020 election, says a new report.

 The Department of Homeland Security’s (DHS) Cybersecurity and Infrastructure Security Agency (CISA) and the Washington Redskins held a joint tabletop exercise with local law enforcement and first responders to review and test plans to respond to a public safety emergency FedExField.

 On October 1, 2017 a lone gunman fired down from the 32nd floor of the Mandalay Bay Hotel in Las Vegas, killings dozens of people attending a country music festival.

 Sen. Chuck Schumer sent a letter to the FBI and the FTC expressing his concerns with FaceApp, a mobile software application headquartered in Russia that uses artificial intelligence to alter users' images to make them look younger or older.